Becksteinlab/imdreader/CONTRIBUTING.md

 # How to contribute

-We welcome all contributions to StreamReader!
+We welcome all contributions to IMDReader!

 Contributions can take many forms, such as:

-* sharing bug reports or feature requests through the [Issue Tracker](https://github.com/ljwoods2/streamreader/issues)
+* sharing bug reports or feature requests through the [Issue Tracker](https://github.com/ljwoods2/imdreader/issues)
 * asking or answering questions, or otherwise joining in on discussions
 * adding bug fixes, new features, or otherwise improving the code
 * adding or improving documentation

-The second two options both involve making a [pull request](https://github.com/ljwoods2/streamreader/pulls) .
+The second two options both involve making a [pull request](https://github.com/ljwoods2/imdreader/pulls) .

 There are many existing guides on how to make a contribution to an open source project on GitHub.
 In short, the steps are to: